jobisoft/sample-extensions/manifest_v2/indexdb.sql/readme.md

 ## Working with an IndexDB using the SQLiteWorker library

-A simple example to show how to use the [SQLiteWorker library](https://github.com/WebReflection/sqlite-worker) to access an IndexDB.
+A simple example to show how to use the [SQLiteWorker library](https://github.com/WebReflection/sqlite-worker).

 The database will be created on add-on installation and can be inspected through the "storage" tab of the add-on inspector.
 It will remain empty until the "Access DB!"